junxit/us-congress-bills-113/metadata.md

 - 2013-06-20 — Introduced in House
 - 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-06-26 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2013-07-15 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2013-07-25 — Subcommittee Hearings Held.
+- 2013-07-31 — Committee Consideration and Mark-up Session Held.
+- 2013-07-31 — Ordered to be Reported by Unanimous Consent.
+- 2013-07-31 — Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs Discharged.
+- 2013-10-22 — Committee on Judiciary discharged.
+- 2013-10-22 — Committee on Judiciary discharged.
+- 2013-10-22 — Placed on the Union Calendar, Calendar No. 178.
+- 2013-10-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-250, Part I.
+- 2013-10-22 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-250, Part I.